 The garden is a great place to spend an afternoon strolling among the flowers and getting up close and personal with some of the world’s most amazing animals.

 9. The Botanical Gardens of Padua, Italy

-Admission is 10 Euros for adults, 5 Euros for students, and free for children under the age of 6.
-The gardens are a great place to spend a day if you’re interested in seeing some of the world’s oldest and rarest plants.
+Admission is 10 Euros for adults, 5 Euros for students, and free for children under 6.
+The gardens are a great place to spend a day seeing some of the world’s oldest and rarest plants.

 10. The Gardens of Schönbrunn Palace, Austria

 The Schönbrunn Palace Gardens are some of the most beautiful in Europe.
 The gardens span over 50 hectares and feature beautiful lawns, groves of trees, flower beds, sculptures, and fountains.
-The gardens are particularly beautiful in the spring and summer months when the flowers are in bloom.
+The gardens are lovely when the flowers bloom in the spring and summer.

 Schönbrunn Palace is a popular tourist destination for those who appreciate gardens and history.
-The Schönbrunn Palace gardens are considered to be some of the best gardens in Europe and they do not disappoint.
+The gardens are considered some of the best in Europe, and they do not disappoint.
 If you find yourself in Vienna, be sure to add Schönbrunn Palace to your list of must-see destinations.

 See Related: Best Places to Visit in Austria & Things to Do

 Mainau Island in Germany is home to one of the best gardens in Europe that you can visit during summer and spring.
 Mainau is affectionately known as a ‘flower island’ for its spectacular baroque palace and lavish Italian-style garden on ten terraces.
 The Mainau rose garden is one of the island’s highlights, with a pyramid of more than 1,000 roses.